 Thus, I will demonstrate both ways to do it.

 Method 1: From the Address Bar

 The first way I will demonstrate will be the simplest and most direct approach to log into WordPress, through the address bar, also known as the wp-admin login.
-Or to be even more clear, to enter your website’s URL in the address bar.
+Or, to be even more clear, enter your website’s URL in the address bar.